Header image

 CLICK HERE FOR MORE PHOTOS.

-Keris, Jawa Demam hilt, Sumatra, Kelling Hall collection.
+A fine origianl Kedah Keris with Jawa Demam hilt, Kelling Hall collection.

 A very fine Keris with only a small loss of the bone tip that once was to the base of the scabbard.